emkael/ergast-goodies/fetcher/README.md

 Just run `fetcher.sh`.

-The script takes no arguments.
+The script takes an optional `dump` argument.
+If present, MySQL dump is converted into SQLite3-compatible dump (hopefully) - but only if there's a new version on the dump.

 Under the hood
 ==============